 - Adding profile and banner images for your page (optional)

 Once you fill out the items you need to, you’ll be able to submit your tournament!

 2) Tournament Settings

-Navigate your tournament admin to the Details page.
-Beyond just the basics, you’re able to insert other important information for event goers to see.
+Navigate to the Details page to insert important information for event goers to see.
 This includes:

 - A YouTube trailer URL

-If you’re running your tournament with other people, you can add them on Permissions.
-Select the “add admin” button and search for your team’s smash.gg usernames.
+If you’re running your tournament with other people, you can add them under Admin Permissions.
+Select the “add admin” button and search for your team’s smash.gg gamertags.
 You can learn more about the 4 roles you can assign in our help article here.

 Here you can handle what games and events are offered at your tournament.
 When we talk about events, we define them as a particular game and tournament format offered at your tournament.
-For example, a Rocket League tournament with a separate team tournament and 1v1 tournament are going to have a separate event for each.
+For example, a Rocket League tournament with a separate team bracket and 1v1 bracket are going to have a separate event for each.
 Check out our Event Creation guide for more.

 Simply put, publishing controls what the public can see on your page.
-If people are reporting errors on your page or can’t access parts of it, this is where you’ll first stop.
+If people are reporting errors with viewing your page or can’t access parts of it, this will be your first stop.
 More on publishing can be found here.

 In Registration Settings, you’ll set registration deadlines and customize what attendees see in your registration process.
 Registration fields in particular is where you can set a variety of options around venue pricing, customizing what kinds of registration are allowed, and more.
 We define a venue fee as the fee paid by an attendee to attend the tournament, and an event fee as the fee going towards a particular game’s event, mostly in the form of prize pools.